Funny true stories are taken from my diary, The Diary of a First Grade Teacher. Need to know something? Ask a first grader ... They know everything!

 Some of my funny true stories aren't so funny.
 But, like me, I hope you can appreciate where the first graders are coming from ...

-I found Joe Joe’s first grade report card crumpled up, down on the classroom floor.
-So I knew I had to have “a talk” with him.
+I found a report card crumpled on the classroom floor.

 His Reading grade - which was U for Unsatisfactory - had been rubbed out.
-Now only a wet, ugly hole remained in that spot.
+In that spot, nothing remained except an ugly wet hole.

-I tapped an impatient finger on the report card.
+I tapped a finger on the report card.

 Tommy, who's tall and lanky, seldom sits up correctly in his seat for very long - and I'm concerned because often he tries to sleep in class.